hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 * `net_device` (string) - The driver to use for the network interface.
 Allowed values "ne2k_pci," "i82551," "i82557b," "i82559er," "rtl8139," "e1000,"
   "pcnet" or "virtio."
 The Qemu builder uses "virtio" by default.

+* `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
+This may be relative or absolute.
+  If relative, the path is relative to the working directory when `packer` is executed.
+This directory must not exist or be empty prior to running the builder.
+  By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

 * `qemuargs` (array of array of strings) - Allows complete control over the qemu command line (though not, at this time, qemu-img).
 Each array